-To treat tendinitis at home, R.I.C.E. is the acronym to remember — rest, ice, compression and elevation.
-This treatment can help speed your recovery and help prevent further problems.
+To treat tendinitis at home, use rest, ice, compression and elevation.
+This treatment can help speed recovery and help prevent more problems.

 - Compression.
-Because swelling can result in loss of motion in an injured joint, compress the area until the swelling has ceased.
-Wraps or compressive elastic bandages are best.
+Because swelling can cause loss of motion in an injured joint, wrap the area tightly until the swelling stops.
+Use wraps or elastic bandages.

 - Elevation.
-If tendinitis affects your knee, raise the affected leg above the level of your heart to reduce swelling.
+If tendinitis affects your knee, raise the hurt leg above the level of your heart to reduce swelling.

-Although rest is a key part of treating tendinitis, prolonged inactivity can cause stiffness in your joints.
-After a few days of completely resting the injured area, gently move it through its full range of motion to maintain joint flexibility.
+Although rest is a key to treating tendinitis, not moving joints can cause them to become stiff.
+After a few days of resting the injured area, gently move it through its full range of motion to keep your joints flexible.

 Preparing for an appointment

-You may initially discuss your signs and symptoms with your family doctor, but you may need referral to a specialist in sports medicine or rheumatology — the treatment of conditions that affect the joints.
+You might start by talking to your family health care provider.
+But you may be referred to a specialist in sports medicine or rheumatology, the treatment of conditions that affect the joints.

 What you can do

 You may want to write a list that includes: